Chandn-R/Chandn-R/README.md

 # 👋 Hey, I'm Chandan R

-  I'm a Software Engineering student from India who loves backend development, system design, and building reliable stuff that doesn’t crash at 2 AM 😁
+I'm a Software Engineering student from India, passionate about backend development, system design, and building reliable systems that don't crash at 2 AM 😁
 ---

 ## 🧑‍💻 About Me